-49. WORKPLACE ACCOMMODATION
+47. WORKPLACE ACCOMMODATION

 - (i) The OEH will ensure that all staff are provided with a work environment that meets, at least, the minimum acceptable standards.
-All workshops will meet the requirements of the Factories, Shops and Industries Act. - (ii) The OEH agrees to provide employees covered by this Agreement with reasonable conditions and space in accordance with the guidelines issued by the State Property Authority and OEH from time to time for office work spaces.

-(iii) Smoking is prohibited at all indoor OEH workplaces and in OEH vehicles.
+All workshops will meet the relevant building requirements.. - (ii) The OEH agrees to provide employees covered by this Agreement with reasonable conditions and space in accordance with the guidelines issued by the State Property Authority and OEH from time to time for office work spaces. - (iii) Smoking is prohibited at all indoor OEH workplaces and in OEH vehicles.

-50. OEH HOUSING
+48. OEH HOUSING